rhlai/rhlai.github.io/essays/Raymond_LaiE28_Reflect_On_Coding_Standards.md

 ## My Experience with Coding Standards

-In the process of taking
+In the process of taking ICS 314, we covered